Purpose

 ASC | DESC

-to indicate whether the
+Use ASC or DESC to indicate whether the

 index should be created in ascending or descending order.
 Indexes on